srak289/tempor/README.md

 * database should be either Sqlite or some custom binary file packed
   * [x] have to look at java's sqlite support

+## Design

+* initial implementation will be running the program to load a shell
+  * the shell will provide a rudimentary CLI loop
+* CLI loop
+  * should allow open/close of different DB
+  * should have default DB path
+* select current project
+* list projects
+* list codes
+* print current time on current code
+* list current code / project
+* compute hours for period
+* compute hours for longer given period
+* save database for indefinite period
+* truncate database

 ### Resources